The London Borough of Haringey (Tangmere and Northolt) Compulsory Purchase

 Following national advice given by the Department for Communities and Local Government earlier this summer, we began investigations into the construction of the estate, which was built in the 1960s and early 1970s.
 Reviews from structural engineers now suggest that Tangmere does not meet the required standards to use gas, and although the risk is very low, we are taking a number of precautionary steps to enable residents to stay in their homes.

 In Tangmere, there are 91 council properties with gas cookers and 25 leaseholder flats that may use them too.
-From Monday 12 February 2018 Homes for Haringey will be replacing all gas cookers in council properties with electric cookers.
+From Monday 12 February 2018 Homes for Haringey replaced all gas cookers in council properties with electric cookers.
 The same support will be offered to Leaseholders.
 The team will be working as quickly as possible, depending on staff gaining access to properties.
 As a precaution, they will also be fitting disrupter valves to switch off the gas if a leak is detected and increasing the frequency of gas safety visits.
 A gas safety check will be carried out for free in each leased home.
 There are also plans to replace the gas system temporarily until permanent measures can be put in place.

 Homes for Haringey staff have been on the Broadwater Farm estate visiting all potentially affected properties to speak to residents.
 There is also a dedicated phone-line for residents 0800 953 0221 and residents can visit the Neighbourhood Office between 9am and 5pm.
 The on-site concierge is open between 10am and 10pm.